makrai/notes/kovacs22-explainab-lex-entailm-w-sem-graphs.md

       (Gerdes and Kahane 2015; Kanayama+ 2018)
 * relationships between clauses
   * the most significant limitation of the original system
-  * This is partly due to the fact that the type of the UD relation connecting the heads of two clauses often reveals very little about the semantic function of the dependent clause.
+  * This is partly due to the fact that the type of the UD relation connecting the heads of two clauses often reveals very little about the semantic function of the dependent clause
-  * acl is defined i as clausal modifier of noun (adjectival clause), and
+  * acl is defined as clausal modifier of noun (adjectival clause), and
-    * the general case can be handled by 0-edges, but this rule will currently
+    * the general case can be handled by 0-edges
-    * erroneous edges for sentences such as I have a parakeet named Cookie,
+    * hE erroneous edges for sentences such as I have a parakeet named Cookie,
-      * no mechanism to detect that parakeet is the object of named.
+      * no mechanism to detect that _parakeet_ is the object of _named_
-  * acl:relcl (relative clause modifier of a noun), which is
+  * acl:relcl (relative clause modifier of a noun)
     * used both in _an animal that moves_ and the _man you love_
     * these would warrant the edges animal → move and man ← love, resp
-      * The first of these two examples can receive the correct treatment based on the presence of the nsubj edge between move and that, thus we introduce a rule that implements the correspondence in Figure 7
+    * _animal that moves_ can receive the correct treatment based on the presence of the nsubj edge between move and that, thus we introduce a rule that implements the correspondence in Figure 7
     * Other occurrences of acl:relcl are currently not processed
-* For the full mapping between UD and 4lang structures see Table 4.
+* For the full mapping between UD and 4lang structures see Table 4
 * error analysis in Section 5
-* currently implemented for three languages: English, German, and Italian.
+* currently implemented for three languages: English, German, and Italian
-  * requires the existence of an accurate UD parser and a machine-readable monolingual dictionary of sufficient coverage.
+  * requires the existence of an accurate UD parser and a machine-readable monolingual dictionary of sufficient coverage
   * for some languages it might be necessary to extend the dep_to_4lang mapping
-    * morphological features, as done in Recski, Borbély, and Bolevácz (2016).
+    * morphological features, as done in Recski, Borbély, and Bolevácz (2016)
-  * We apply this pipeline to dictionary definitions extracted from data dumps of Wiktionary
+  * We apply this pipeline to dictionary definitions extracted from Wiktionary

 ## 3.2 detecting entailment between pairs of words or predicates using their
 corresponding 4lang graphs

 * this method improves performance even for languages with large WordNets (see Section 4 for details)
 * Entailment relations extracted using this method may be of lower quality than those encoded by manually built databases such as WordNet, but cover larger vocabularies

 # 4 evaluates our method on two recent benchmarks 14